 Leaders are key drivers of company culture and strong examples of behaviour in the workplace.
-When top-level executives support (and use!) strategic recognition, managers and employees are likely to participate, as well.
-According to our research, the CEOs who empower their teams through strategic recognition, and who hold managers accountable for using it, have the most successful employee recognition plans.
-Leadership during a crisis can look like:
+When top-level executives support (and use!) strategic recognition, managers and employees are more likely to participate, as well, setting a reward and recognition culture.

 Your company values define who you are, what is important to you and how you manage expectations on the day-to-day.
-As a result, your company values are also a strong employee engagement tool.
-They unify your workforce, bring teams together, and give your employees a singular, defined direction to go.
-This in turn provides much-needed stability.
+They are also a strong employee engagement tool, helping to bring teams together and give your employees a singular, defined direction to go.

 When employees understand these values, and can observe them in action in the workplace (no matter where 'work' might be right now), they are more likely to go above and beyond.

-That said, you must make sure your employees can connect with your values and goals.
-Make them accessible, digestible, realistic and relatable.
-Companies that develop their values with input from employees, and that make values relevant to employees’ actual work, are more likely to see employees engaged and meeting/exceeding expectations.
+But in order for your employees to connect with your values, they have to be accessible, digestible, realistic and relatable.
+Companies that develop their values with input from employees, and that make values relevant to employees’ actual work, are more likely to see better engagement and performance.

-To prevent this, you must get managers on board from the very beginning, by educating them on the benefits of strategic recognition and the importance of shining a spotlight on the daily successes others in the business might not know about.
+In order to avoid any pushback when implementing your recognition programme, it goes without saying that you have to get managers on board.
+This can be done by educating them on the benefits of strategic recognition and the importance of shining a spotlight on the daily successes others in the business might not know about.

-Training managers is just one step in implementing a successful employee recognition programme – ensuring they use it is even more critical.
+But training is just the first step.
+Ensuring that managers actually use your programme is even more critical.
 Employers can hold managers accountable by setting expectations and goals.
 For example, you may request that managers write at least one recognition per month.
 You can then track the usage of your recognition platform, to ensure they are keeping pace.

-Recognition can start on an employee’s first day of work.
-It’s key to show frontline workers appreciation as well as those who are working remotely.
+Recognition should be tied into an employee’s first day of work.
 All new employees should be educated on how recognition works in your company, and what your company values and expectations are.

 When these are introduced during the onboarding process, you set new hires up for success.
 They will benefit from hearing other recognition stories and observing examples of recognition within the company.
 Most of all, by understanding your company values, they will better understand the desired behaviours that are likely to be rewarded over time.

-As we navigate these ever-changing times, think about which of these employee recognition best practices will have the biggest impact on your people to build connections, boost morale and improve employee engagement.
-What can you put in place now that will sustain your company culture now and well into the future?
+As we navigate a landscape of disconnection and financial uncertainty, think about which of these employee recognition best practices will have the biggest impact on your people to build connections, boost morale and improve employee engagement.